 Many of my friends know of our art habit.
 My mother, Nana, is a Master Artist.
 A couple of times a month, she teaches my five children an art lesson.
 Usually these lessons complement our nature studies.
 Other times Nana guides us in a surprise, like her Mug of Hot Chocolate.
 Back in February 2010, on an unexpected snow day here in the south, Nana

-Nana thought it would be fun to make our pastel box.
+Nana thought it would be fun to make our chalk pastel box.
 And that it surely was.
 But most of all – colorful!
+So here she is with chalk pastel box: a tutorial.
 Little Buddy joined in first.
 He made his own creation while Nana sketched off the chalk pastel box.
 He narrated his artwork as he went along, saying it is a sun glob.
-Then he was off to play with trains and cars.
-The

 We are excited to announce our ebook, A Simple Start in Chalk Pastels: Art for All Ages.
 The Lord blessed my mother, Lucia Hames, with amazing talent.
 She’s been teaching her grandchildren art lessons for years.
 A Simple Start offers a whole year of chalk pastels from Nana, the Master Artist – her talents from The Master… Available for a special introductory price of $19.99